Lyn Paul website logo. Lyn Paul website banner.

 On 30th October Jim Morrison of the Doors is fined $500 and sentenced to six months in prison for exposing himself at a concert in Miami.

-Nov Charles de Gaulle dies on 9th November, aged 79.
+Nov The former French President, General Charles de Gaulle dies of a heart attack on Monday, 9th November, aged 79.
 The nest day President Pompidou declares that "France is a widow."

-More than 40,000 people are killed when a cyclone and massive tidal waves hit the coast of East Pakistan.
+A cyclone and massive tidal waves hit the coast of East Pakistan on 11th November, killing at least 300,000 people.

-On Tuesday, 17th November The Sun newspaper publishes its first Page 3 pin-up, featuring pictures of the 20-year-old model Stephanie Rahn posing topless.
+On Tuesday, 17th November The Sun newspaper celebrates its first anniversary by publishing its first Page 3 pin-up, featuring pictures of the 20-year-old model Stephanie Rahn posing topless.

 Ten shilling notes cease to be legal tender in the UK on 21st November.